Camping Near Arches National Park

 What are the camping fees in Arches National Park?

-If you're unable to secure a spot at Devils Garden, there are numerous alternative camping options in the surrounding area.
-The nearby town of Moab offers various campgrounds, and Canyonlands National Park and Dead Horse Point State Park provide additional camping opportunities within a short drive.
+If you're unable to secure a spot within Arches, there are numerous alternative camping options in the surrounding area.
+Nearby Moab offers extensive camping opportunities, and Canyonlands National Park provides additional camping possibilities just a short drive away.
+Dead Horse Point State Park also offers stunning vista camping with different fee structures.

 Top points of interest near Arches National Park